Updated: Aug 21

 Step Four - Feel the Feelings

 Now that I am in a place where I feel connected to my support network and have lowered the charge physically, I can begin to allow myself to sit with some of the feelings.
 I try not to label the feelings, not be afraid of how they feel, and FEEL.

 Using my favorite tools, I will work to move that energy out.
 Those tools for further release include prayer, handwritten journaling, tapping (EFT), energetic breathwork, and yoga practices.
 The intensity of the charge will often dictate which tools I will pull in.

 Step Six - Continued Learning

 I choose to look at every event as an opportunity for growth.
 Some triggers don't happen often enough to learn to move through them quickly.
-Other triggers that are smaller and happen more frequently give me the ability to sharpen the process and move through it in a very short time so not much energy is given to it.
-Every small trigger builds my skills to better manage the bigger one.
+Other smaller triggers that happen more frequently give me the ability to sharpen the process and move through it quickly, so not much energy is given to it.
+Every small trigger builds my skills to manage the bigger ones better.

-I hope you will be able to use some part of my process to support your own triggered emotions.
+I hope you can use some part of my process to support your triggered emotions.